alexhopeoconnor/bom-local-service/README.md

 ```

 **Response Fields:**
-- `frames`: Array of radar frame objects with image URLs and timing information
+- `frames`: Array of radar frame objects with image URLs.
+Each frame contains `absoluteObservationTime` (UTC timestamp).
+Client should calculate "minutes ago" dynamically from this timestamp.
 - `observationTime`: UTC timestamp when the observation was made
 - `forecastTime`: UTC timestamp for the forecast
 - `weatherStation`: Name of the weather station